Sabi Sabi blends with the natural landscape of the South African bush.

-When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner in the wine cellar at Earth Lodge with an introduction to the award-winning wines in Sabi Sabi's collection.
+When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner featuring Sabi Sabi's international cuisine and local specialties.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.